statycc/pymwp/guide/0_index.md

 Question: $\forall i$, is $\texttt{X}_i \rightsquigarrow \texttt{X}_i^\prime$ polynomially bounded in inputs?

-We answer this question with mwp-flow analysis, implemented in pymwp static analyzer.
+We answer this question using the mwp-flow analysis, implemented in the pymwp static analyzer.

 ## What mwp-flow Analysis Computes